Persistence and Ball Exponents for Gaussian Stationary Processes: Introduction

 \subsection{Comparison lemmata for persistence probabilities}

 In this section we present three results which act as basic tools in our treatment of persistence probabilities, but are also of independent interest.
-These are three comparison properties of persistence probabilities: under change of level, under change of measure and under smoothing.
+These are three comparison properties of persistence probabilities: under change of level, under smoothing and under change of measure.

 Denote

 and recall that $\theta_\rho^\ell = \displaystyle\lim_{T\to\infty} \theta_\rho^\ell(T)$ whenever the limit exists.